Developing with Codesealer

 Scripts protected by Codesealer Enterprise are subject to deferred execution, and will not be executing while the DOM is open at the point of the script tag.

 For all intents and purposes, scripts protected by Codesealer can be considered to have the defer attribute.
-As a result, the document will have processed further than without Codesealer Enterprise, and the document will be closed (i.e. document.write will re-open and thus clear the entire document rather than append to the current document).
+As a result, the document will have processed further than without Codesealer Enterprise, and the document will be closed.
+A call to document.write at this point willl re-open and thus clear the entire document rather than append to the current document.

-The protected application should not rely upon such functionality or behavior.
-If document modifications are required, use deterministic DOM manipulation such as createElement and appendChild.
+Instead of using document.write, an application should use deterministic DOM manipulation APIs, such as createElement and appendChild.

-Alternatively, DOMContentLoaded simulation for compatibility can be enabled in the management portal, see the "Inject DomContentLoaded event" option.
+Alternatively, document.write compatibility can be enabled in the management portal, see "document.write compatibility mode".

 ServiceWorkers and WebWorkers